‘What is Your Greatest Weakness?’ – How to Answer

 ‘What is your greatest weakness? – Why do interviewers ask this question?

 Sometimes interviewers ask this question not only because they want to hear your answer but because they want to see how you will answer it.
-Aside from assessing your character and personality, they want to know how you will react to such an unexpected question.
-They are looking out for three major things:
+Aside from assessing your character and personality, they want to know how you will react to a potentially uncomfortable prompt and whether you can stay composed and thoughtful.

 • Self-consciousness: they will want to know that you are conscious of the weakness but the weakness doesn’t stop you from carrying out your job.